WeatherLab/fsodoc/source/database/queries.rst

 ****************

 It's a very good security practice to escape your data before submitting it into your database.
-CodeIgniter has three methods that help you do
+FSO has three methods that help you do
 this:

 #. **$db->escape()** This function determines the data type so